← Back to blog

 1. Multi-Tenant Data Isolation

-Every row in Kopra's database carries a clientId (your account) and, where applicable, a tenantId (your customer).
+Every row in Kopra's database is scoped to your account and, where applicable, to your customer's tenant.
 These identifiers are not optional filters.
-They are mandatory parameters on every database query.
+They are mandatory parameters enforced at the data access layer on every query.

-The isolation model means that even if a bug exists in one query, cross-tenant data leakage requires bypassing both the authentication middleware (which sets clientId from a verified credential) and the repository layer (which requires it on every call).
+There is no code path that retrieves data without account and tenant scoping.
+Even if a bug exists in one query, cross-tenant data leakage requires bypassing both the authentication middleware (which sets the account scope from a verified credential) and the data access layer (which requires it on every call).

 2. Three Authentication Methods